vendom14/Hacktoberfest-Beginners/README.md

 2. **Choose a problem** 📝

-   - Pick any data structure or algorithm problem
+   - Pick any programming problem
    - Check if it's already implemented in your preferred language
    - If not implemented, you can add it!